What is Accumulated Depreciation?

 Accumulated depreciation is the total amount of depreciation expense allocated to a specific asset since the asset was put into use.
 It is a contra-asset account – a negative asset account that offsets the balance in the asset account it is normally associated with.

 Unlike a normal asset account, a credit to a contra-asset account increases its value while a debit decreases its value.
-Whenever depreciation expense is recorded for an organization, the same amount is also credited to the accumulated depreciation account, allowing the company to show both the cost of the asset and total depreciation of the asset.
+Whenever depreciation expense is recorded for an organization, the same amount is also credited to the accumulated depreciation account, allowing the company to show both the cost of the asset and total-to-date depreciation of the asset.
 This also shows the asset’s net book value on the balance sheet.

 XYZ Company purchased equipment on January 1, 2015 for $100,000.
 The equipment has a residual value of $20,000 and has an expected useful life of 8 years.
 On December 31, 2017, what is the balance of the accumulated depreciation account?